 For our in-person TICTeC and TICTeC Local conferences, if you give consent, your name, job title and organisation will appear on the TICTeC website.
 This enables other attendees to find potentially useful contacts ahead of the event.

-If you give your consent, your name and email address are added to a) our Mailchimp Research newsletter list and b) the TICTeC Google Group.
-Newsletters are sent infrequently and only contain information about Civic Tech research.
-The small Google Group is a tight community of people who have an interest in this field.
+If you give your consent, your name and email address are added to a) our Mailchimp Research/TICTeC newsletter list and b) our general Mailchimp mySociety newsletter list.
+Newsletters are sent infrequently and only contain information about Civic Tech research, TICTeC or mySociety’s activities.
 Opting out from either of these is very simple and you may do so at any time via a link in every mailing.

 Note that Mailchimp may transfer personal data outside the EU.
 Please contact Mailchimp with questions or concerns about this.